 A panel discussion led by conservation governance and leadership experts explored the need for cooperation between organisations in the cohort and other sectors such as government and the private sector.

-Gladys Warigia, policy coordinator at Kenya Wildlife Conservancies Association; Rupert Quinlan, outreach director at Blue Ventures; Patricia Mupeta-Muyamwa, Africa indigenous landscapes strategy director at The Nature Conservancy; and Fred Nelson, CEO of Maliasili, shared their experiences and strategies in dealing with the government, including the use of agreements for instituting better communication channels and creating more partnerships.
+Gladys Warigia, the policy coordinator at Kenya Wildlife Conservancies Association; Rupert Quinlan, outreach director at Blue Ventures; Patricia Mupeta-Muyamwa, Africa indigenous landscapes strategy director at The Nature Conservancy; and Fred Nelson, CEO of Maliasili, shared their experiences and strategies in dealing with the government, including the use of agreements for instituting better communication channels and creating more partnerships.

 Following the panel sessions, it became evident that the leaders are keen to contribute to the growth of conservation leadership in the Western Indian Ocean.
-The leaders agreed to invest time and effort into a long-term vision for collaboration and the formation of meaningful partnerships.
+The leaders agreed to invest time and effort into a long-term vision for collaboration and forming meaningful partnerships.
 Calls from the experts reiterated the need for leaders to be aware of the values, resources and perspectives their organisations bring to a partnership.
 The importance of having shared values and vision with partners helps to create focus and a clear vision.

 It’s difficult to think of a least favourite session, as I really learned something from them all.
 Whether it was the content or something one of the cohort members brought to the session, they were all incredibly valuable.”

 The seven-month journey ended with the leaders pledging to apply the knowledge and skills learnt from the programme to ensure their organisations succeed in supporting communities to conserve and use their resources adequately.
-We believe the success of the first cohort will create an opportunity to expand the programme beyond the Western Indian Ocean region and with it, have a greater impact on marine conservation in Africa.
+We believe the success of the first cohort will create an opportunity to expand the programme beyond the Western Indian Ocean region and have a greater impact on marine conservation in Africa.

 Learn more about Maliasili and their work supporting Africa’s conservation leaders